animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $\mathrm{I_i}(\mathrm{I}_I^n(\mathrm{I_j})) = \mathrm{I_i}(\mathrm{I}_I^n(\mathrm{I_j}))$

-**Uniqueness:** Each observer, at any one observation, can only observe one set of defined qualia, disambiguated, uniquely.
+**Uniqueness:** Each observer, at any one observation, can only observe one set of defined qualia, disambiguated, uniquely:

 By Axiom 1: